 About us

-The London label 45s put Rock On firmly on the map from day One as they included such rarities as ‘All The Time’ by Werly Fairburn modestly priced at £2 ‘Down Yonder We Go Ballin’ by Smiley Lewis (£2) and ‘Ballroom Baby’ (£2) by Dick Lory, as well as dozens of copies of London releases by Chuck Berry, Bo Diddley, Ray Sharpe, Rosie & The Originals, Rod Bernard, The Ronettes, Crystals, James Brown, Solomon Burke, Ike & Tina Turner, Love, The Turtles, The Association and The Critters
+These fantastic 45s put Rock On firmly on the map from day One as they included such rarities as ‘All The Time’ by Werly Fairburn modestly priced at £2 ‘Down Yonder We Go Ballin’ by Smiley Lewis (£2) and ‘Ballroom Baby’ (£2) by Dick Lory, as well as many other well known and sought after artists.

 Within a week of opening, Ted would be greeted by a queue of expectant customers each morning as he arrived to open for business.
 He soon noticed that his customers included such ‘faces’ as Jimmy Page, Lemmy from Hawkwind, ex-Pretty Thing Twink and many other denizens of the Rock World, all of whom rubbed shoulders nonchalantly with mini-bus loads of Welsh teddy boys and aging French ‘Blouson Noir’.